desireUjjwal/Inventory_management_system/README.md

-This is a project for demonstrating oops concepts using C++.
+"This is a project for demonstrating OOP concepts using C++."